They nurture pupils and students through the core elements of education through to gaining their qualifications.

 Regardless, in most instances, you will need 2 or 3 A Levels, one of which must be in your chosen subject for secondary teaching.

 The big advantage for A Levels is the variety studying multiple subjects brings.
 It keeps the learning fresh.
 Moreover, if your subjects complement each other you can start to draw from all your subjects to enrich your overall level of work.

 The only two things you need to consider before enrolling on to an A Level course:

 - You’re looking at – realistically – a minimum 2-year commitment to get your qualifications.

 - A Levels, like GCSEs are graded so you may find that your chosen university has a minimum grade requirement.

 Access to HE Diploma

 The alternative to A Levels is the Access to Higher Education Diploma.
-This qualification was created specifically to prepare those aged 19+ for university.
+This qualification was created specifically to prepare students for university.

 The content of the diploma focuses specifically around the degree you want to study.
 In this case teaching.
 The diploma provides you with the foundation you need to build your knowledge and skills.

 The one thing to note is not all Access to HE Diplomas are the same.
 However the emphasis is on primary education.
 This is purely because secondary level teaching requires a foundation of knowledge in a specific subject.